Maimunar/documents_calculation_challenge/README.md

 ## How to use

+1. `cd documents-calculation-backend`

-1. Make sure you have set up your .env file correctly.
+2. Make sure you have set up your .env file correctly.
 An example .env file has only one property:

 - PORT = 8000

-2. Make sure you install the needed dependencies.
+3. Make sure you install the needed dependencies.
 You can do so by running `npm install`

-3. Run the API using `npm start`
+4. Run the API using `npm start`

-4. (Optional) Check API's availability by going on the uri `/api/healthCheck`
+5. (Optional) Check API's availability by going on the uri `/api/healthCheck`

 ## Testing

 You can run the unit/integration test suite by running `npm test`

 # Frontend

+## Setup

+1. `cd documents-calculation-frontend`

+2. `npm install`

+3. `npm start`

 ## Available Scripts